Steps to Hiring your First Employee in Rhode Island

 Step 7 – Labor Law Posters and Required Notices

 Rhode Island businesses must display Federal and State of Rhode Island labor law posters where they can be easily viewed by employees.
 These posters inform employees of their rights and employer responsibilities under labor laws.

 Rhode Island labor law posters can be individually printed from the Rhode Island Department of Labor and Training’s website.

 Step 8 – Stay Up-To-Date

 There is a lot to keep up with when hiring employees for your business, but your obligations and responsibilities as an employer don’t end there.
-Labor laws are complex and ever changing.
-Be sure to keep up-to-date with the Rhode Island Department of Labor & Training and U.S. Department of Labor.
+Labor laws are complex and ever-changing.
+Be sure to keep up-to-date with the Rhode Island Department of Labor & Training and the U.S. Department of Labor.